nekotine-xyz/Tower-Unite-MIDI-.NET/README.md

 ## What is Tower Unite MIDI .NET?

-Tower Unite MIDI .NET, originally developed by Bailey Eaton (Yoshify), serves as a gateway for MIDI-enabled devices to passthrough to the game Tower Unite, allowing players to play the in-game piano using real-life MIDI devices.
-My update has introduced key optimizations and improvements to augment its performance and stability:
+Tower Unite MIDI .NET, originally developed by Bailey Eaton (Yoshify), is a program that acts as a gateway for MIDI devices to passthrough to Tower Unite, allowing players to play the in-game piano using real-life MIDI devices.
+My update has introduced key optimizations and improvements to enhance its performance and stability:

 1. Improved Stability: Addressed and fixed prevalent crash issues.
-By wrapping certain functionalities in try/catch blocks, introducing strategic logging, and enhancing playback completion handling, the application's overall resilience has been significantly enhanced.
-Fixed a significant crash upon finishing playback of a MIDI file.
-2. Latency Optimization: Recognizing the challenges posed by latency, particularly in connections prone to lag, I've augmented key delay functionality.
-This results in a reduced number of missed notes due to latency.
+2. Latency Optimization: A complete overhaul has completely fixed previous issues caused by missed notes due to latency.
-3. Code Refinements: Modifications include cleaner code practices and enhanced comments, aiming for a more readable and maintainable codebase.
+3. Code Refinements: Cleaner code practices and enhanced comments, more readable and maintainable codebase.
 4. Quality of Life: Added a feature for the program to remember the last directory from which the user has played a MIDI file.
+Many more QOL enhancements as well!

 With these improvements, Tower Unite MIDI .NET 1.2 offers players a smoother, stable, more reliable experience.